 Our stores are predominantly located in convenient, high-traffic locations such as power centers.
 Our typical store is approximately 10,000 square feet, including approximately 950 square feet dedicated to our full-service salon.
-We opened 127 (125 net of closings) stores in fiscal 2013 and the average investment required to open a new Ulta store is approximately \$1.0 million, which includes capital investments, net of landlord contributions, pre-opening expenses, and initial inventory, net of payables.
+We opened 100 (99 net of closings) stores in fiscal 2014 and the average investment required to open a new Ulta store is approximately \$1.1 million, which includes capital investments, net of landlord contributions, pre-opening expenses and initial inventory, net of payables.
 Our net investment required to open new stores and the net sales generated by new stores may vary depending on a number of factors, including geographic location.
-We expect the net investment to open a new store in 2014 to increase due to increases in material and labor costs resulting from a stronger commercial and residential building environment compared to the last several years.
-As of February 1, 2014, we operated 675 stores in 46 states.
+As of January 31, 2015, we operated 774 stores in 47 states.